-Although bourbon is the more popular of the two American whiskies today, rye whiskey was once the dominant force.
+Although bourbon is the more popular of the two American whiskeys today, rye whiskey was once the dominant force.
 Rye whiskey production dates back to the late 18th century and was prevalent in the northeast states.
-The industry was essentially obliterated by Prohibition, with just a handful of companies surviving to see the other side.
-Once prohibition ended, demand for rye whiskey failed to recover.
-Today, the best example of the industry’s legacy is WhistlePig, which produces some of the finest rye whiskey at its Vermont distillery.
+Rye grain was a far more reliable crop when compared to corn, especially in the northern parts of the US.
+But the rye whiskey industry was wiped out in 1920 when prohibition laws were introduced.
+Just a handful of distilleries saw the other side.

 Many, however, were granted permission to bottle whiskey for medicinal purposes, which carried them through to the other side.
 Bourbon does not need to be made in Kentucky to carry the name (a widely believed falsehood), but it is true that almost all the best-known distilleries are located within the state.

 From there, the process is very similar.
-Rye whiskey tends to be distilled in smaller stills (25 gallons) for a more authentic pre-Prohibition taste, while bourbon is generally distilled in much larger quantities (50+ gallons).
+Rye whiskey tends to be distilled in smaller stills (25 gallons) for a more authentic pre-prohibition taste, while bourbon is generally distilled in much larger quantities (50+ gallons).
 Both must be aged in newly charred American oak barrels and cannot be over 125 proof at the point of entry.
 There are no rules for minimum age, but a rye and bourbon must be aged for at least two years to be considered “straight” and be bottled at a minimum of 40% ABV.

 It can be difficult to tell the difference between a young rye and a young bourbon, but over time the two liquids can veer off in opposite directions.
 A well-aged rye imparts a spicy and savory note on the palate, while bourbon’s corn base usually offers a much sweeter profile.
-This can change drastically if the liquid is “finished” in a different cask, meaning it is aged in an old sherry cask to infuse it with more sweetness.
+This can change drastically if the liquid is finished in a different cask, meaning it is aged in an old sherry cask to infuse it with more sweetness.